IBMStreams/streamsx.documentation/docs/beamrunner/sample.md

 ---

 You can use a simple application called `TemperatureSample` to learn how to submit and monitor an Apache Beam 2.4 application in the Streaming Analytics service on IBM Cloud (formerly IBM Bluemix).
 The sample application is included with IBM® Streams Runner for Apache Beam.
 Some familiarity with Beam programming is helpful, though not required; the [Apache Beam website](https://beam.apache.org/) has a useful [Apache Beam Java SDK Quickstart](https://beam.apache.org/get-started/quickstart-java/) page and other documentation.

+The application can also be submitted to a local Streams 4.x instance or an IBM Cloud Pak for Data instance by using the `DISTRIBUTED` context.
+See the `README` in the `examples/transform` directory.

 For more information about this sample application, see [The TemperatureSample application](#the-temperaturesample-application).